Have you ever thought about why people fail in their personal and business achievements?

 Once a trade gets challenged, you may experience panic and anxiety.

-There is also correlation risk when trading, meaning that if you have a challenged position, then it’s likely that you’ll have ~2 - 3 challenged positions.
+There is also correlation risk when trading, meaning that if you have a challenged position, then many of your other positions may also be challenged.

 As a result, it's important to think long-term and don't give in to short-term desire to trade too often, because it may impair your long-term success.